etendosoftware/docs/docs/developer-guide/etendo-copilot/installation.md

 === "Copilot & Tomcat Dockerized"

     The `com.etendoerp.tomcat` module enables the Dockerization of Tomcat within Etendo Classic.
 This module modifies Gradle tasks to automatically deploy the `WAR` file into the container when executing the `smartbuild` task.
-    Follow this guide to learn how to configure it: docs/developer-guide/etendo-classic/bundles/platform/dockerized-tomcat-service.md
+    Follow the [Dockerized Tomcat Service](../etendo-classic/etendo-classic/bundles/platform/dockerized-tomcat-service.md) documentation to learn how to configure it.

     When using both services in docker, the enviorement variables should look like this: